Church Workers Pension Fund

 Pension Builder Classic

-It is a hybrid pension scheme.
-This means that it's a mix
+PB Classic is a hybrid pension scheme which means it is a mix

-contributions are received each month they are converted into a
+When contributions are received each month they are converted

 Pension Builder 2014

-Government's pension reforms.
-PB 2014 is a cash balance scheme
+PB 2014 is a cash balance scheme which guarantees that the same

 Additional Voluntary Contributions

-Contributions (AVCs).
-If you are interested in paying AVCs, please
+Voluntary Contributions (AVCs).
+If you are interested in this

-The benefits provided by the CWPF is in addition to your State
+Your benefits are in addition to your State Pension.
+You can

-Pension.
-To find out more about your State benefits please visit our State
+find out more about your State benefits at our State

 Planning for retirement